alastairhm/docker/Readme.md

 Running Docker in a Vagrant VM using the Docker Puppet Module.

-Example here spins up the Jenkins docker image.
+Example here spins up the Jenkins docker image running on port 8080 (mapped to 8080 on VM Guest and Host).
+Jenkins workspace is mapped to "/vagrant/jenkins" directory.